alex-sh-yau/VAE/README.md

-# Variational Autoencoder for generating financial time-series data
+# VAE for generating financial time-series data

-This repository contains the files for the latest version of the Variation Autoencoder project worked on at OPTrust from September-December 2018.
+This repository contains the files for the latest version of the Variational Autoencoder project worked on at OPTrust from September-December 2018.

 ---------------------------------------------------------------------------------------------------------